bot-app/trading/docs/strategy-advanced.md

     Callback methods should *only* be implemented if a strategy uses them.

 !!!
 Tip
-    Start off with a strategy template containing all available callback methods by running `freqtrade new-strategy --strategy MyAwesomeStrategy --template advanced`
+    Start off with a strategy template containing all available callback methods by running `trading new-strategy --strategy MyAwesomeStrategy --template advanced`

 ## Storing information